 While there’s many ways to deal with this guy – I’ll outline a quick, semi painless (cheese) strat most people can just get on without further farming

 Naglfar fight Strategy: Bow of the Clever + Overwhelm!
 I can’t even begin to explain how powerful this combo is.
-RIGHT BEFORE YOU JAM OVERHWELM – equip and USE (like, bust it out) Bow of the Clever (and optionally, but I recommend equipping ALL Magic+ items, as it scales off magic).
+RIGHT BEFORE YOU JAM OVERHWHELM – equip and USE (like, bust it out) Bow of the Clever (and optionally, but I recommend equipping ALL Magic+ items, as it scales off magic).
 Unequip them while you charge tech, if you wish.

 Hang around ledges and bide your time… waiting on tech and magic cooldowns!